-Credit Suisse’s fifth reverse split of TVIX was March 16th, 2017 with a 10:1 reverse split.
-Based on the decay rate since that split (-91%/year!) and the volatility surge in February 2108 I’m estimating the next TVIX reverse split, number six, will be on August 20th, 2018.
+Credit Suisse’s sixth reverse split of TVIX was June 8th, 2018 with a 10:1 reverse split.
+Based on the current decay rates (around 90% per year!)
+I’m estimating TVIX reverse split, number seven, will be on June 20th, 2019.

-This split will reduce transaction costs by making the bid /ask spread as a percentage of the price smaller (when TVIX is trading around $4 the one cent minimum spread TVIX’s bid / ask spread is effectively a 0.25% transaction charge).
+Reverse splits reduce transaction costs by making the bid /ask spread as a percentage of the price smaller (when TVIX is trading around $5 the one cent minimum spread TVIX’s bid / ask spread is effectively a 0.25% transaction charge).
 It will also likely make TVIX easier to short—a popular activity with any long volatility fund.
 For information about shorting long volatility funds see “Is Shorting TVIX the Perfect Trade.”

 After a period of reduced erosion in 2014 and 2015 TVIX’s decay rate has returned to the 90%+ per year range.
 The post “Monthy & Yearly Decay Rates for Long Volatility Funds” shows how decay rates have shifted over time.